MML is not consistent for Neyman-Scott: Abstract

 \section{Abstract}

-Strict Minimum Message Length (SMML) is a statistical inference method widely cited (but only with informal arguments) as providing estimations that are consistent for general estimation problems.
+Strict Minimum Message Length (SMML) is an information-theoretic statistical inference method widely cited (but only with informal arguments) as providing estimations that are consistent for general estimation problems.
 It is, however, almost invariably intractable to compute, for which reason only approximations of it (known as MML algorithms) are ever used in practice.

-We investigate the Neyman-Scott estimation problem, an oft-cited showcase for the consistency of MML, and show that even with a natural choice of prior, neither SMML nor its popular approximations are consistent for it, thereby providing a counterexample to the general claim.
+Using novel techniques that allow for the first time direct, non-approximated analysis of SMML solutions, we investigate the Neyman-Scott estimation problem, an oft-cited showcase for the consistency of MML, and show that even with a natural choice of prior neither SMML nor its popular approximations are consistent for it, thereby providing a counterexample to the general claim.
 This is the first known explicit construction of an SMML solution for a natural, high-dimensional problem.
-We use the same novel construction methods to refute other claims regarding MML also appearing in the literature.